lonslonz/PrimeMailer/README.md

 - create database rakeflurry
 - execute ./sql/create.sql on rakeflurry db.

+Aliasing Configuration
+- if you want to register mail aliases, insert aliases and rcpt address into tb_rcpt_alias.
+When there is alias in tb_rcpt_alias matching with "to" address, mailer will send a mail to "rcpt_addr" of the tb_rcpt_alias.

 Server management
 - startup : ./bin/start.sh
 - stop : ./bin/stop.sh

 ### API

-When server is installed, default addresss is http://localhost/mail/.
+When server is installed, default addresss is http://localhost:8100/mail/.

 ##### /mail/send

 Description
-- HTTP get request로 메일을 보냄
+- send mail from HTTP get request
 Method
 - HTTP GET
 Parameters